March 26, 2021

-1. Sign up for discounts.
+1. Sign up for discounts to pay less in loan interest.

 The easiest way to pay less in interest is to sign up for lender perks.
 Program details vary, but discounts are typically rewarded to borrowers for lender loyalty or enrolling in auto pay.
-Eligible borrowers with multiple accounts at the same financial institution, or those who sign up to have their payments automatically deducted from their bank accounts, can shave off 0.25% (or more) from their loan’s interest rate.
+Eligible borrowers with multiple accounts at the same financial institution, or those who sign up to have their payments automatically deducted from their bank accounts, can shave off 0.25% from their loan’s interest rate.

 2. Make interest-only payments while in school.